belikor/lbrytools/lbrytools.md

 Print a list of all unique channels that published the downloaded claims that we have.
-Specify the separator, or it will use a semicolon by default.
+Specify the separator, or it will use a semicolon by default:
 ```py
 o = lbryt.print_channels()
 o = lbryt.print_channels(sep=";")